euchch/dyHungryCat/readme.md

 # DY's Hungry Cat

-This is an all-in-one project meant to handle Dynamic-Leads's hungry cat's diet, It will monitor the cat intake and notify owners when it is mal-nutritiond, carful - he needs a LOT of fuid and is pretty picky about it to!
+This is an all-in-one project meant to handle Dynamic-Yield's hungry cat's diet, It will monitor the cat intake and notify owners when it is mal-nutritiond, carful - he needs a LOT of food and is pretty picky about it to!

-This is the first time I'm writing anything (let alone AWS related) in Python - so be gentle with me and don't laugh to hard at my mistakes.
+This is the first time I'm writing anything (let alone AWS related) in Python - so be gentle with me and don't laugh too hard at my mistakes.

 ## Getting Started

-This mproject is built on top of main.py file, which includes a testing function (def) and 2 different handlers, 1 of the handlers is meant to be run on s3 files put event (or any other method you so choose such as listenning to an sqs queue) the 2 handler is meant to run every set time, probably every minute, to make sure the cat is not dying of hunger, the poor little thing
+This project is built on top of main.py file, which includes a testing function (def) and 2 different handlers, 1 of the handlers is meant to be run on s3 files put event (or any other method you so choose such as listenning to an sqs queue) the 2 handler is meant to run every set time, probably every minute, to make sure the cat is not dying of hunger, the poor little thing